FChamb/Python1/README.md

 1. Open the terminal and cd into the src of the project directory
 2. Type 'python3' into the command line
 3. Type 'from IntricateInteger import *' into the python interpreter to load all the functions
+4. Type 'from Testing import *' into the pyhton interpreter to load all the testing functions
-4. Begin working with Intricate Integers (See Examples Below for Suggestions)
+5. Begin working with Intricate Integers (See Examples Below for Suggestions)

 ##### Run Automated Tests via Command Line
 1. Open the terminal and cd into the src of the project directory